liupeirong/liupeirong.github.io/amlMLflowToArc/readme.md

 * [__Step 1__ to deploy Azure ML extension to your cluster](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-deploy-kubernetes-extension?tabs=deploy-extension-with-cli)
 * [__Step 2__ to attach your cluster to an Azure ML workspace](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-attach-kubernetes-to-workspace?tabs=cli).

 Completing these two steps is sufficient to deploy models to your cluster.
-The rest of the steps in the doc is optional.
+ The rest of the steps in [this doc](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-attach-kubernetes-anywhere) is optional.

 ## Train and register a model

-If you follow the [Azure ML how-to guide to train and register a model](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-train-model?tabs=python), the following may not be immediately obvious that this sample trains an [MLflow model](https://www.mlflow.org/docs/latest/models.html) which doesn't have a `score.py` for [no-code deployment](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-log-mlflow-models?tabs=wrapper).
+If you follow the [Azure ML how-to guide to train and register a model](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-train-model?tabs=python), it may not be immediately obvious that this sample trains a [MLflow model](https://www.mlflow.org/docs/latest/models.html):

 * The training script for this sample is located [here](https://github.com/Azure/azureml-examples/tree/main/sdk/python/jobs/single-step/lightgbm/iris/src).
-* The code to connect to Azure ML and register the model is located [here](https://github.com/liupeirong/amlv2_mlflow_to_kubernetes/blob/main/main.py).
+* Sample code to connect to Azure ML and register the model is located [here](https://github.com/liupeirong/amlv2_mlflow_to_kubernetes/blob/main/main.py).

 ## Deploy the model